phax/ph-oton/README.md

 * v9.2.3 - work in progress
     * Updated to Log4J 2.23.1
     * Updated to jQuery 3.7.1
+    * Updated to moment.js 2.30.1
+    * Added more charts.js v4 support
 * v9.2.2 - 2024-03-28
     * Updated to ph-commons 11.1.5
     * Updated to Jetty 11.0.20